-The Tokyo Revengers Season 2 release date is confirmed to be in January 2023, the Winter 2023 anime season.
-There will be an advance screening event on December 24, 2022.
+The Tokyo Revengers Season 2 release date is officially confirmed to be on January 7, 2023, the Winter 2023 anime season.
+The 2nd season will have a total of 13 episodes released as 1 cour.

 The second season is officially titled Tokyo Revengers: Seiya Kessen in Japanese.
 According to BD/DVD distributor Pony Canyon, the anime sequel will be officially titled in English as Tokyo Revengers: Christmas Showdown.

 The Tokyo Revengers Season 2 OP (opening) theme song music “White Noise will be performed by Official HIGE DANdism, while the ED (ending) “It might be painful, but I still love it.” will be performed by TUYU.

 On November 29, 2022, it was announced by Disney+ Japan that Tokyo Revengers Season 2 is streaming worldwide exclusively on Disney-operated platforms including Disney+ and Disney+ Hotstar.
 This announcement was part of an expansion of strategic collaboration between Disney and Kodansha.

 It hasn’t been confirmed yet whether new episodes will be released internationally on a weekly basis.
 Further details will be announced in the future.

 Similar to the situation with Bleach: Thousand-Year Blood War, it’s possible that Disney-owned Hulu will be streaming Tokyo Revengers: Christmas Showdown Arc in the USA while other countries will be using Disney Plus.